Fei Tian College - Student Handbook

 Students can expect to have access to policies and procedures that affect them and have access to College offices that may be able to assist them.

-Students can expect that their education records will be maintained confidentially and they will have access to their records in a manner consistent with College policies and applicable state and federal laws.
+Students can expect that their education records will be maintained with privacy and they will have access to their records in a manner consistent with College policies and applicable state and federal laws.
 Students can expect to have reasonable access to College facilities and resources.

 Students may request special accommodations for disabilities, including for temporary disabilities due to injury, through the Office of Student Affairs.

-Students who believe that any of their rights have been violated by a member of the College community have the right to file a report of misconduct under the Code of Student Conduct or a grievance petition under the student academic complaint process.
+Students who believe that any of their rights have been violated by a member of the College community have the right to file a report of misconduct under the Code of Student Conduct or a grievance/complaint under the student grievance resolution procedure.

 Students involved should expect that they will be given notice and an opportunity to respond and that the College will make a good-faith review of the allegation(s) in order to bring about a fair and reasonable resolution of the matter.